-As of or prior to the Merger Effective Time, we and Realty Income will enter into a Transition Services Agreement, pursuant to which Realty Income will provide to us and our subsidiaries various services for a transitional period.
-The services to be provided include information technology, accounts payable, payroll, and other financial functions, as well as engineering support for various facilities, quality assurance support and other administrative services.
+As of or prior to the Distribution, we and Realty Income will enter into a Transition Services Agreement, pursuant to which we, Realty Income, and our and their respective subsidiaries will provide to each other various services for a transitional period.
+The services to be provided include information technology, and other financial and administrative functions.
 The form of this agreement will be filed as an exhibit to the registration statement on Form 10 of which this information statement is a part.